vuejs/vetur/docs/FAQ.md

 ## Formatting doesn't work in template section.

-Vetur by default does not format html.
+Vetur by default does **not** format html.
 See https://github.com/vuejs/vetur/blob/master/CHANGELOG.md#vetur-formatting-changes for more detail.

-If template still gets no formatting after enabling js-beautify, it is probably caused by prettier-vscode plugin.
+If template still gets no formatting after enabling js-beautify, it is probably caused by [prettier-vscode](https://github.com/prettier/prettier-vscode) extension.
-Please disable it in Vue. https://github.com/prettier/prettier-vscode#prettierdisablelanguages-default-
+You can disable it for Vue: https://github.com/prettier/prettier-vscode#prettierdisablelanguages-default-